yeller/liza-riak/README.md

 ## Testing

-This client includes a `connect-pb-test-bucket`, which is just a helper for using the in memory riak storage option.
+This client includes a `connect-test-bucket`, which is just a helper for using the in memory riak storage option.

 ## License